freakln/FastApi-valider-jwt/README.md

 # FastApi  Validating JWTs Using Azure ADD

-Example made for a fastApi following the base made in the repository below in the link you can get more information or explanation of the code
+this repository has an implementation of the code from the link below creating a new implementation using FastApi instead of Flask